jake-w-liu/FishTank.jl/README.md

 ```julia
 init(color::String)
 ```
 Initialization of the fish and tank.
 The fish is specified with the color=`color`.
 If `color` is not specified, the color of the fish is set to be random.
+Currently only one fish tank can be initialized per process.

 ___